sooyoungmoon/RunPoseCoach/README.md

 # RunPoseCoach
-a project for developing a IMU-based running pose coaching system
+a project for developing an IMU-based running pose coaching system